rcstilborn/AIND-Isolation/README.md

 # Build a Game-playing Agent

+This is the second assignment in the first term of Udacity's Artificial Intelligence Nanodegree.
+Our tasks were:

+0. Implement minimax and alphabeta searches with and without iterative deepening in `game_agent.py`

+0. Investigate and implement at least three different evaluation heuristics

+0. Write a brief report about our heuristics: `heuristic_analysis.pdf`

+0. Write a one page summary of one of three papers about game playing: `research_review.pdf`

 ## Synopsis

 In this project, students will develop an adversarial search agent to play the game "Isolation".
 Students only need to modify code in the `game_agent.py`, however, code is included for example player and evaluation functions for you to review and test against in the other files.